capabilityio/capability-sdk-js/services/CertificateManager.md

     * `capabilities`: _Object_ Capabilities for the service to use.
       * `receiveCertificate`: _Capability URI_ Capability the Certificate Manager Service will use to deliver the created certificate.
       * `updateChallenge`: _Capability URI_ Capability the Certificate Manager Service will use to provide a challenge in order to verify domain name ownership.
-    * `subject`: _Object_ Subject to use with the created certificate.
-      * `country`: _String_ The two-letter ISO country code of the country where the organization is located.
-      * `stateProvince`: _String_ The state or province where the organization is located.
-      * `locality`: _String_ The location of the organization, usually a city.
-      * `organization`: _String_ Usually the legal incorporated name of a company and should include any suffixes such as Ltd., Inc., or Corp.
-      * `organizationalUnit`: _String_ e.g. HR, Finance, IT.
   * `callback`: _Function_ `(error, response) => {}`
     * `error`: _Error_ Error, if any.
     * `response`: _Object_ Response.